 A Luxembourg activist is among those caught up in a naval operation after Israeli forces stopped a fleet of aid ships bound for Gaza, prompting protests at home and calls for government action.

 On Thursday, the Israeli navy stopped in the Mediterranean a private fleet of ships carrying aid supplies to the Gaza Strip.
-Among those affected was Mia Mia, the boat on which Fellens Huberty was travelling.
-After more than three hours without contact with the boat, and following a report from another vessel, Fellens Huberty is now presumed kidnapped.
+Among those affected was Mia Mia, the boat on which Luxembourg's Nora Fellens Huberty was travelling.
+After more than three hours without contact with the boat, it was finally confirmed by March to Gaza Luxembourg organiser Patrick Bosch, that Huberty is in Israeli custody.

 In a prerecorded video shared by the organisation March to Gaza Luxembourg, Fellens Huberty says that she had been "kidnapped" and taken away against her will by Israeli occupation forces.

 Around 40 pro-Palestinian motor and sailing boats had joined together under the name Global Sumud Flotilla to deliver aid supplies to the enclave.
-According to a joint statement by Global Movement to Gaza and Global Sumud Flotilla, the flotilla was stopped by Israeli authorities during the night to Thursday, leading to what they describe as "illegal arrests".
+According to a joint statement by Global Movement to Gaza and Global Sumud Flotilla, they were stopped by Israeli authorities during the night to Thursday, leading to what they describe as "illegal arrests".
 Some of the boats were allegedly towed away by Israel, while others remain on their way to Gaza.

 According to the Foreign Ministry, the boats with their passengers were escorted into an Israeli harbour between Wednesday evening and Thursday morning.
 The activists describe this as "kidnapping".
 In a statement, the Foreign Ministry confirmed this account and expressed that it is "deeply concerned" about the reports.
 The authorities called on those responsible in Israel to guarantee the safety of the people involved and to refrain from any form of violence against them.
 Luxembourg will remain in close contact with its partners in this context, including Belgium, Italy, and Spain.